iliakan/javascript-tutorial/1-js/2-first-steps/17-function-basics/article.md

 showName(...fullName);
 ```

+To put it clear, if we used `showName(fullName)`, the function would receive a single argument -- the array `fullName`.
+The spread operator `showName(...fullName)` "unwraps" the array into multiple arguments.

-As you can see, there are same three dots as the rest operator.
+As we can see, the rest and spread operators look the same.
 But the meaning is different.

-To put it simple:
+There's a simple rule to distinguish them:
 - When `...` occurs in function parameters, it's called a "rest operator" and gathers parameters into the array.
 - When `...` occurs in a function call, it's called a "spread operator" and passes an array as the list of parameters.